CiscoSecurity/amp-05-health-checker-windows/README.md

-# AMP Health Checker for Windows
+# Secure Endpoint Health Checker for Windows

 This tool was created to help sales personnel and customers but is ont an officially supported product.
 I will fix things on a best effort basis as I have time available.

-If you've found this beneficial and want to say thanks, I like coffee!
+If you've found this beneficial and want continual updates, please say thanks with a cup of coffee!

 https://www.buymeacoffee.com/mafranks

-## SecureX End of Life issue August 2024

-There have been some reports of the tool not working after SecureX End of Life.
-This is due to your API credentials being tied to a disabled SecureX account.

-To fix this, go to the new Secure Client portal in your region and generate new API credentials.
-Then, replace the old credentials in your .env file.

-https://secure-client.us.security.cisco.com/administration/api-clients <- US region, change if necessary for EU and APJC.

-## Private Cloud UPDATE December 2023

-Made changes to allow for use with Private Cloud.
-The .env file should contain a PC_DOMAIN and PC_CA_PATH as well as set "PC" for the region.
-The root certificate used for your Private Cloud needs to be accessible for the API calls to work properly.

-## AUTHENTICATION UPDATE December 2022

-Due to changes in the accessibility of the policy.xml file in the 8.1.3 release, authentication for the Health Checker tool had to be updated to include SecureX API authenticaiton.
-The SecureX API allows access to the policy.xml file which is required for proper operation of the tool.
-See the API Credentials section below for more information.

-The Device Control engine was also added in the Engines Check section.

 ## Introduction

-You've successfully deployed AMP for Endpoints and it is now running on your system.
+You've successfully deployed Secure Endpoints and it is now running on your system.
 Great!
 But, what is it actually doing?
 Most of the time it doesn't look like it is doing anything, but AMP is actually performing file checks constantly on the endpoint.
 The goal of this tool is to provide additional insight into AMP operations and allow customers to perform troubleshooting on their own.
 This should empower customers to self-resolve performance issues that would otherwise involve TAC engagement, and also provide visibility into AMP’s various activities.

 This tool was developed by Matthew Franks (Advanced Threat Escalations) and Brandon Macer (Advanced Threat Escalations).
 With enough support and adoption, the long-term hope is to integrate this tool’s functionality into the Secure Client GUI.